Ontario island getaways worth exploring

 You don’t need to venture far from the city to soak up breezy island vibes.
 Just a short 15-minute ferry ride from Harbourfront, this car-free group of 15 islands connected by boardwalks, pathways and bridges is the perfect destination for a summer day trip.

-On the islands, the backyard garden patio at The Riviera or the Toronto Island BBQ & Beer Co. are both great spots to spend a summer afternoon.
-Just across the harbour, downtown Toronto serves up a smorgasbord of culinary choices.
+In addition to the Centerville food court, the backyard garden patio at The Riviera or the Toronto Island BBQ & Beer Co. are both great spots to spend a summer afternoon.

 Grasshopper Island, Rice Lake